Whang-od: Alleged exploitation by Nas Daily

 In 2021, Nas Daily, a foreigner who was a YouTuber, created Whang-od Academy on his Nas Academy without the consent of Whang-od.
-The NCIP then became involved to review the validity of the issue.
-Whang-od's grandniece accused Nas on X. Nas replied back but later suffered backlash.
+The National Commission on Indigenous Peoples then became involved to review the validity of the issue.
+Whang-od's grandniece accused Nas on Twitter.
+Nas replied back but later suffered backlash.
 As a result, the academy was scrapped.